navyaprashanth/MallCustomerSegmentation_KMeansClustering/README.md

 b.
 Experiential: Drive them to the mall for non-retail reasons.
 Offer exclusive access to high-end dining, movie premieres, or specialized services (e.g., tailor, spa).

 c.
 Incentivize First Purchase: Offer a high-quality gift or significant discount tied to a minimum high-value purchase to break their cautious spending habit at the mall.

+5. Violet cluster:

+a.
+De-Prioritize: Minimize direct marketing spend on this group.

+b.
+Focus on Necessity: If marketed to at all, focus on extreme discounts, liquidation sales, or basic necessity services (e.g., pharmacy, supermarket if applicable) to capture their occasional, minimal spend.

+c.
+Reactivation: If their spending score was once higher, focus on reactivation campaigns (e.g., "We miss you!") rather than constant, high-cost acquisition efforts.